Post-detection inference for sequential changepoint localization: Outline of the Supplementary Material

 Omitted proofs can be found in \Cref{a-proof}.
 We provide the implementation details of \Cref{algo:1-exact} in \Cref{sec:subroutine-L} and of \Cref{algo:comp-post,algo:comp} in \Cref{sec:subroutines-comp-post,sec:subroutines-comp} respectively, along with two concrete examples in both sections.
 Experimental results for the confidence intervals for pre- and post-change parameters are in \Cref{sec:expt-paramter}.
-Experimental results for a different implementation method are in \Cref{sec:grid-expt}.
-Simpler algorithms for PFA-controlling change detectors are presented in \Cref{sec:pfa}.
-Some additional experiments with dependent (Markov) pre- and post-change data, with detection procedures with bounded PFA, and with Poisson rate change problems are in \Cref{sec:add-expt}.
-Some heuristic algorithms are presented in \Cref{sec:heuristic-1,sec:heuristic-2}, pointing at open avenues for further theoretical work.
+Simpler algorithms for PFA-controlling change detectors are presented in \Cref{sec:pfa}, along with their implementations in simulation experiments.
+Additional experiments with varying $T$ vs.\ ARL and scenarios with dependent (Markov) pre- and post-change data are presented in \Cref{sec:add-expt}.